zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: Like what?
 Can you give an example?

 **ZMD**: So I think I mentioned this in our previous discussion.
 But [conservation of expected evidence](https://www.readthesequences.com/Conservation-Of-Expected-Evidence).
 If you knew what your probability estimate of something would be in the future, then you should already have that estimate now.
 So you should never in the position of thinking, I will change my beliefs in a predictable direction later.
 But it's subtle because there's also this thing where there are situations where—ah, I'm trying to think of a good example.
-There are situations where you can, in most possible worlds, you can, you can expect your belief to creep upward, but it has to be balanced by a corresponding small probability of a big drop.
+There are situations where you can, in most possible worlds, you can expect your belief to creep upward, but it has to be balanced by a corresponding small probability of a big drop.
 So in the mathematics, the expected value has to be zero, but that doesn't mean—the expected value can be zero because of a large probability of a small change being balanced by a small probability of a large change on the other direction.
 Probability isn't just for gambling.
 We have these theorems that this is the mathematically optimal way to reason about uncertainties.
 There's Cox's theorem, and various other theorems.

 **CM**: Right, okay.
 Got it.
 So, why is this the best way to think about the AGI thing?